sparkfabrik/company-playbook/content/tools-and-policies/production-and-development.md

+/*
+Description: Production and development
+Sort: 90
+*/

     @todo create detailed chapters on
     - FOSS Tools used for our work with
       - a brief on what it is and why/for what we use it (may be a one-liner like "Drupal is an open source CMS and web-framework.
 We use it as the basis for 99% of our products.").
 It's important that we explain even newcomers what is the purpose of the tool in relation to the whole schema and what benefit it brings/what problem solves.
 It must be like placing the piece of a puzzle in the right spot in the mind of the reader.